For many air travelers, the Transportation Security Administration (TSA) screening is the most dreaded part of the journey.

 How do you get around the TSA?

 The best way to steer clear of the agency is to plan a trip that avoids a scheduled airline, if possible.
 If you have to fly, take a chartered flight on a small aircraft.
 Most business and leisure trips take place by car, so you would be in good company if you simply decided to drive.
 A cruise is another way to travel TSA-free.
 But none of these methods is a guarantee; the agency is currently expanding, and if it could, it would probably screen every method of travel, in accordance with its mission statement.

-The TSA has carved out a list of passengers that do not need to be screened, or are given access to special screening procedures.
+The TSA has carved out a list of passengers who are exempt from screening.
 They include:

 If you’re a frequent traveler, you may want to consider joining the PreCheck program in order to avoid some screening procedures.
 PreCheck is an expedited security screening program that offers a shortcut through the normal security screening process and, according to the TSA, a “better” air travel experience.
-You don’t remove your electronics and liquids from your carry-on luggage and you aren’t screened with a body scanner.
+You don’t remove your electronics and liquids from your carry-on luggage.
+No body scanner.
 You also don’t have to take off your shoes.

 Bear in mind that while the program may expedite your screening, it can’t promise that you’ll avoid a scan or pat-down.
 The TSA reserves the right to conduct a regular screening or to deny you PreCheck benefits for any reason.
 And FYI — don’t try to use that PreCheck line unless you actually have the approval to use it.